U.S. Route 51 in Tennessee: History

 Historic two-lane alignments of this highway from Henning north are represented by State Route 209, a portion of State Route 88, State Route 210, State Route 211, a portion of State Route 183 and State Route 184.
-From Memphis to Henning, most of the original two lane road was widened to four lane expressway in the 1960s.
+From Memphis to Henning, most of the original two lane road was widened to a four lane expressway in the 1960s.

 Future

 Most of US 51 north of Dyersburg is expected to be converted to Interstate standards as part of future I-69.
 Plans currently call for I-69 to run along the existing US 51 freeway from Dyersburg to Troy and from Union City to South Fulton.
 This section is part of SIU 7 for I-69 and will require few changes beyond resigning the existing highway, however, a bypass route around Troy and Union City will need to be built before this section of future I-69 is completed.
 The Union City Bypass was opened in February 2024 under the temporary designation of SR 690, but there is currently no timeline for when the Troy bypass will be built.